Diagnosis

 • Are there any clinical trials or newer treatments that I should consider?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask additional questions that may occur to you during your appointment.
+In addition to the questions that you've prepared, don't hesitate to ask other questions you think of during your appointment.

 What to expect from your doctor